FlorianBoegl/Uni_2.Semester_OOP_GroupProject/README.md

 # Uni_OOP_Group_Project
 - 2 .
 Semester
-- Class name: Objektorientierte Programmierung(Java)
+- Lecture: Objektorientierte Programmierung(Java)
-- Permit for the exam
+- My group project / permit to go to the final exam of this lecture.